Horseshoe Bend Trail: Complete Guide for Your Visit

 Water

 Be sure to bring sufficient water for the trail.
 (It gets hot in Arizona!)
 It’s important to be prepared for any hike.
 It’s a good idea to pack more water than you need.
+It was a really hot day when we visited, and we would have been really uncomfortable if we didn’t bring lots of water.

 Gear

 We also recommend bringing an insulated water bottle (which will keep your water ice cold) and a daypack to bring your belongings.
 A selfie-stick will also help you get enough height to take some awesome photos of the canyon below.
 Be sure to wear proper shoes for hiking.
-Don’t wear sandals for this trail.
+Don’t wear sandals on this trail.

 You can’t see Horseshoe Bend from the road, so you will need to complete a short hike to the viewpoint.